UniversalDependencies/docs/ext-feat-index.md

 * Typo=Yes	de	2
 * Typo=Yes	de_pud	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
+* Typo=Yes	en	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * Typo=Yes	fi	392
 * Typo=Yes	fi_pud	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
+* Typo=Yes	it_postwita	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * Typo=Yes	pl	6
 * Typo=Yes	sk	132